Mugisha112/Mugisha112.github.io/index.md

 Qoutes by W. Edwards Deming

-"I am forever learning and cahnging."
+"I am forever learning and changing."
 "If you can't describe what your doing as a process, you don't know what your doing."
 "Without Data, you're just another person with an opinion."
 "In God we Trust, all others bring data."